Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

 \subsection{High-temperature response of thermopower of MATBLG:}

-After establishing the dominant contribution of thermopower coming from the local moments in the temperature range, $5-60K$ ($\approx W$, but $<U$ and $<\Delta_g$), in this section, we present the results for a higher temperature range of $70-300$ K, such that we can study $V_{Th}$ for the non-interactive regime ($k_{B} T \geq U$) as well as the effect of upper and lower dispersive bands ($k_{B} T \geq \Delta_g$).
+After discussing the $V_{Th}$ in the intermediate temperature ($5K-60K$), in this section, we present the results for a higher temperature range of $70K-300$ K, such that we can study $V_{Th}$ for the non-interactive regime ($k_{B} T \gtrsim U$) as well as the effect of upper and lower dispersive bands ($k_{B} T \gtrsim \Delta_g$).

 Figure~\ref{Figure5}a illustrates the evolution of $R$ with $T$ in the range of $70-300$ K as a function of $\nu$.
 At $70$ K, flat band features persist, evident in resistance peaks at $\nu=\pm4$ and kinks at integer values.
 The asymmetry between valence and conduction bands is noticeable.
 As temperature increases beyond {$120$K}, flat band features fade, and the resistance spectrum resembles a graphene-like behavior with a single Dirac peak at the CNP.
 The spectrum becomes more symmetric with rising temperature.
 In Figure~\ref{Figure5}b, the evolution of $V_{Th}$ with $T$ is depicted for $\nu$ in the range of $70-300$ K. Above $70$ K, no crossings occur inside the flat band, except at the Dirac point.
 Between $80-120$ K, $V_{Th}$ remains nearly flat and close to zero within $\mid\nu\mid\approx2$.
 Beyond $120$ K, the response of $V_{Th}$ is consistently negative (positive) throughout the conduction (valence) band, akin to the thermopower response observed in graphene~\cite{zuev2009thermoelectric,wei2009anomalous,PhysRevLett.116.136802}.
-The comparison between the measured $V_{Th}$ and derivative of resistance ($dlnR/d\nu$) of MATBLG versus $\nu$ for the higher temperature range ($150 - 300K$) is shown by the bottom two panels in Figure~\ref{Figure5}c, and shown in details for various temperatures in SI-5.
+The comparison between the measured $V_{Th}$ and derivative of resistance ($dlnR/d\nu$) of MATBLG versus $\nu$ is shown in Figure~\ref{Figure5}c and details can be found in SI-15.
 Beyond $120 K$, $V_{Th}$ starts to fall in good agreement with Mott, as evident in Figure~\ref{Figure5}c-bottom panels.